timoruohomaki/open311-to-go/README.md

 Source: https://dev.hel.fi/apis/open311

+This implementation also uses MongoDB as a backend, also utilizing its spatial functions.

 ## Development framework and versions

 * This work uses golang version 1.22.2.
 Due to recent development on the Go http/router package the latest version available is recommended.